SLaDOS/markdown-cv/index.md

 • Familiar with **Python**, as it has been the main language of most courses and projects.

 • Also able to code with **C** and **Java** and have the confidence to get started with other languages quickly.

+• Robotics.
+Able to use ROS2 to control robots and navigate.

 • Self-learnt Git, and Linux as preparation for future careers.
 Able to deploy servers.